Alan is a veteran of the US Air Force, a master electrician, and a long-time hobby farmer.

-In mid- to late-spring, a strong vegetative growth will begin in preparation for summer blooms.
+In mid to late spring, strong vegetative growth will begin in preparation for summer blooms.
 During this vegetative cycle, the stalks should be pruned regularly to maintain a height of 4 to 6 feet.
 This ensures that during the blooming cycle the stalks will not be too slender.
 Tall, slender stalks will start to fall over soon after blooming begins, as they become loaded with flowers.

 Harvest Hundreds of Seeds Every Year

 In no time, you will have hundreds of seeds.
-It is always a great mystery wondering what next year's flowers will look like.
+What next year's flowers will look like is always a great mystery!
 Depending on their pollination, the seeds often produce a variety of colors.